jbhattaram/katacoda-scenarios/scenario_1/step3.md

 It is not proper to use multilib_script.bbclass to resolve the file conflict.
 The right solution is make package os-release install file to ${nonarch_libdir}/os-release.
 Then /etc/os-release are identical and no more file conflict.

 </p>

-It is created to deal with binary and executable script file conflicts so don't abuse it.
-A wrong example is about package os-release.
-Both os-release and lib32-os-release install file /etc/os-release which is a symlink links to ${libdir}/os-release.
-Though the content of files ${libdir}/os-release are same, it still causes file conflict of /etc/os-release because ${libdir} are different.
-It is not proper to use multilib_script.bbclass to resolve the file conflict.
-The right solution is make package os-release install file to ${nonarch_libdir}/os-release.
-Then /etc/os-release are identical and no more file conflict.